learn-co-curriculum/phase-3-active-record-mechanics/README.md

 ## ORM vs Active Record

-By now you are familiar with the concept of an [ORM][], an Object-Relation Mapper, and should have written something of your own in the `Student` and `InteractiveRecord` classes.
-Our latest iteration was our most powerful yet, it could give us lots of functionality via inheritance.

-While building your own ORM for a single `Class` is a great way to learn about how object-oriented programming languages commonly interact with a database, imagine you had _many_ more classes.
+By now you are familiar with the concept of an [ORM][orm], an Object-Relational Mapper.
+While building your own ORM for a single class is a great way to learn about how object-oriented programming languages commonly interact with a database, imagine you had _many_ more classes.
 To test and maintain custom code for each project we work on would distract our attention from making cool stuff to building database connectivity.

-To save themselves and other developers this headache, the [ActiveRecord][ar] Ruby gem team built the [ActiveRecord][ar] gem.
+To save themselves and other developers this headache, the [Active Record][ar] Ruby gem team built the [Active Record][ar] gem.

-In this lesson we'll read about how to to have `ActiveRecord` link our Ruby models with rows in a database table.
-We won't write the code yet, but we'll familiarize ourself with common code blocs used in `ActiveRecord`-using projects.
+In this lesson, we'll read about how to to have Active link our Ruby models with rows in a database table.
+There's code in the `active_record.rb` file set up so you can follow along with the examples below.
+Fork and clone this lesson if you'd like to code along.

+> **Note**: You'll never write all the code for your Active Record applications
+> in one file like we're doing here — the setup here is kept intentionally as
+> simple as possible so you can see everything in one place.
+Soon, we'll cover a
+> more realistic Active Record file structure.

+As you work through this section, it's highly recommended that you also take some time to read through the [Active Record guides][ar].
+There's a lot more that Active Record can do than we'll be able to cover, so you're sure to discover a lot of fun new things by checking out the documentation!

 ## Active Record ORM

 Active Record is a Ruby gem, meaning we get an entire library of code just by running `gem install activerecord` or by including it in our `Gemfile`.
+In this lesson, we've included it in the `Gemfile` along with the `sqlite3` gem.

-#### Connect to DB
+### Connect to DB

-Once our Gem environment knows to put `ActiveRecord` into the picture, we need to tell `ActiveRecord` where the database is located that it will be working with.
+Once our Gem environment knows to put into the picture, we need to tell Active Record where the database is located that it will be working with.

 We do this by running `ActiveRecord::Base.establish_connection`.
 Once `establish_connection` is run, `ActiveRecord::Base` keeps it stored as a class variable at `ActiveRecord::Base.connection`.

-> **NOTE**: If you'd like to type along in an IDE environment, you can experiment by using
-> IRB with: `irb -r active_record` provided you've installed `ActiveRecord` and `sqlite3` with
-> `gem install activerecord sqlite3`
+You can look at this code in the `active_record.rb` file:

 ```ruby
 ActiveRecord::Base.establish_connection(